 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Baraclude:

-Store Baraclude at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 to 30 degrees C) is permitted.
+Store Baraclude in the original carton at room temperature between 59 and 86 degrees F (15 to 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Baraclude out of the reach of children and away from pets.